Visit St Bartholomew's

 The beautiful church of St Bartholomew’s in Chipping is over 500 years old and the site has been a place of worship for at least 800 years.

 Although the building has changed over the centuries, it remains a striking landmark and community focus for the village of Chipping and the surrounding area.
 Inside the church you will find both medieval stonework and stunning twentieth century stained glass commemorating the craftsmanship and heritage of the community.

 The church is open every day during daylight hours so you can step inside to enjoy the peace and stillness, explore the ancient church and take time to meet with God yourself.

 Please don’t be discouraged by the impressive steps at the front of the church!
 There is level access through the gate at the side.

-Family historians will find useful resources on our History & Registers page.
+Family historians will find useful resources on our Family History page.

 St Bartholomew’s steps

 Warning: You might not get a mobile phone or data signal in the village, so don’t rely on online maps or directions!